k4l1sh/network-gpt/README.md

 ## Introduction
-NetworkGPT offers a chat-based network management tool leveraging ChatGPT API for intuitive command execution and interaction.
+Network GPT offers a chat-based network management tool leveraging ChatGPT API for intuitive command execution and interaction.
 It aims to simplify network tasks like scanning, packet capture, and IP management through conversational input and output.

 ## Features
 - **Network Scanning:** Automated tools for scanning network devices and services.